 The ALEX2® multiplex test includes the most important Malassezia allergens, such as Mala s 5, 6 and 11.

-Mala s 5 is a member of the redoxin allergen family.
-The degree of cross-reactivity with other members of this allergen family (in moulds and yeasts) is moderate.
+The degree of cross-reactivity of Mala s 5 with other members of this allergen family (in moulds and yeasts) is moderate.
 23 out of 97 (24%) patients with atopic dermatitis react positively to Mala s 5 in the skin test.
 (2)

 Mala s 6 is a member of the cyclophilin allergen family.
 The degree of cross-reactivity with other members of this family is high.
 20 of 97 (21%) atopic eczema patients had positive SPT results to rMala s 6.
 (2, 3)